-- Leather pigment (paint) – for a pigmented finish
+- Leather pigment (paint) – for a full-coverage pigmented finish

-- Semi-aniline leather paint (a blend of paint and aniline dye) – for a full-coverage pigmented finish with an extra colour dimension that mimics a semi-aniline look
+- ‘Semi-aniline’ leather paint (a blend of paint and aniline dye) – for a full-coverage pigmented finish with an extra colour dimension that mimics a semi-aniline look

-Within the range, you’ll find popular colours that are found on sofas throughout the Australian market.
+Within the range, you’ll find popular colours that are found on sofas, cars and apparel throughout the Australian market.
 If your leather is one solid colour, it’s likely to be pigmented.

 Semi-aniline finishes are very much in vogue right now.
 If your sofa has a dyed finish, it’s likely to be an aniline, semi-aniline or waxed leather.